EMF Radiation. The Truth Explained.

 General use frequency (formerly military frequencies)

-In addition to being electrical beings, we are mostly composed of 70% structured water .
+In addition to being electrical beings, we are composed mostly of structured water at 70% .

-The resonant frequency of water (at least in terms of its greatest efficiency at absorbing radiation) is 2.4 GHz .
-This is why it's the ideal frequency for microwaves to use for "heating" food.
+The resonant frequency of water (at least from the perspective of its greatest efficiency in absorbing radiation) is 2.4 GHz .
+This is why it is the ideal frequency for microwave ovens, for "heating" food.

-This change resulted in the previously military 2.4 GHz band being the only one enabled for civilian use for industrial applications , which gave rise to its use in technologies such as Wi - Fi , Bluetooth devices, home microwaves and other wireless systems .
+This change resulted in the formerly military 2.4 GHz band being the only one enabled for civilian use for industrial applications , leading to its use in technologies such as Wi - Fi , Bluetooth devices, home microwaves, and other wireless systems .

-On the other hand, the 26 GHz band has a high affinity for oxygen , and produces a reduction in oxygen absorption and saturation levels in living beings exposed to this frequency.
-"Coincidentally," this band is used in the highest frequency of the 5G telephony generation and also in all the radars incorporated in modern cars called ADAS (advanced driver assistance systems).
+On the other hand, the 26 GHz band has a high affinity for oxygen , and in living beings exposed to this frequency, it produces a reduction in oxygen absorption and saturation levels.
+"Coincidentally," this band is used in the highest frequency of 5G mobile networks and also in all the radar systems incorporated into modern cars called ADAS (Advanced Driver Assistance Systems).

-Now we know that our smartwatch, our wireless headphones, our car hands-free kit, our wireless mouse, our Wi-Fi, and virtually all wireless devices use this military-grade 2.4 GHz frequency, which is the same frequency used by microwave ovens.
+Now we know that our smartwatch, our wireless headphones, our car's hands-free system, our wireless mouse, our Wi-Fi, and virtually all wireless devices use this 2.4 GHz military-grade frequency, which is the same one used by microwave ovens.

 The question then is, is it dangerous?
-We'll answer that in the next point.
+We'll answer that in the next section.

 The damage caused by electromagnetic radiation depends mainly on 3 factors: Power , Exposure time and Frequency .

-Due to so much misinformation on this point, despite the studies, some of which are decades old, and the symptoms of diseases, inflammation, reduced blood flow, oxidative stress, acidification, tinnitus, heart problems (interaction with the signals that control the heart), etc., the prevailing dogmatism tries to deny it, so we are going to give very basic, visual examples that anyone can verify (we are not responsible for any damage or experiments carried out, since as I write and reiterate here, these fields are very harmful at high power and/or prolonged exposure times).
+Due to so much misinformation on this point, despite studies—some decades old—and the symptoms of illnesses, inflammation, reduced blood flow, oxidative stress, acidification, tinnitus, heart problems (interaction with the signals that control the heart), etc., the prevailing dogmatism seeks to deny it.
+Therefore, we will provide very basic, visual examples that anyone can verify (we are not responsible for any damage or experiments carried out, since, as I write here and reiterate, these fields are very harmful at high power and/or prolonged exposure times).

 Power

-The damage caused is proportional to the power received .
+The damage produced is proportional to the power received .

-In turn, the power received is the result of the power emitted over distances exponentially.
-Measurements show that the power received drops by 1/10 (one tenth) as the distance increases twice .
-This is key to protecting ourselves, since moving four times as far away from the EMF source results in about 100 times less power received.
+The power received is exponentially proportional to the power emitted and the distance involved.
+Measurements show that the power received drops by 1/10 (one-tenth) with doubling the distance .
+This is key to protecting ourselves, as moving four times further away from the EMF source results in approximately 100 times less power received.

 Exposure time

-The damage caused is proportional to the time we're exposed .
-So, for example, even if we put our head in a microwave oven at full power for just 0.1 seconds, and that were all the electromagnetic radiation we'd receive in our lifetime, it wouldn't be a problem at all.
-At the same power, if we changed the time to 8 hours, we'd obviously have transcended.
+The damage caused is proportional to the time we are exposed .
+For example, if we put our head in a microwave at full power for only 0.1 seconds, and that were all the electromagnetic radiation we ever received, it wouldn't be a problem at all.
+At the same power, but for 8 hours, we would obviously have been exposed.

 These are the two most important parameters: the power we receive and the time during which we receive it.